Potentially waterborne disease notification rates

 Figure 2: Cryptosporidiosis and giardiasis notification rates, 2001–2018

-In 2016, there were 1466 notifications of campylobacteriosis, 222 notifications of giardiasis, and 242 notifications of cryptosporidiosis that reported drinking untreated water during the incubation period.
+In 2019, there were 146 notifications of campylobacteriosis, 120 notifications of giardiasis, and 39 notifications of cryptosporidiosis that reported contact with recreational water (river, lake or sea) during the incubation period.

-However, risk factor information was only collected for a proportion of notifications, so these numbers may be an underestimate.
-In particular, risk factor information was collected for only 42% of campylobacteriosis notifications, 45% of giardiasis notifications, and 68% of cryptosporidiosis notifications.
-Risk factor completion rates varied substantially by District Health Board.
+However, risk factor information was not collected for a substantial proportion of notifications, so these numbers may be an underestimate.
+In particular, risk factor information was only collected for 33% of campylobacteriosis notifications, 45% of giardiasis notifications, and 46% of cryptosporidiosis notifications.

-In 2012-16, the following District Health Boards (DHBs) had higher rates of campylobacteriosis, giardiasis and/or cryptosporidiosis with a risk factor of drinking untreated water:
+In 2015-19, the following District Health Boards (DHBs) had higher rates of campylobacteriosis, giardiasis and/or cryptosporidiosis with a risk factor of contact with recreational water:

 - West Coast DHB